Reconstructing unknown inclusions for the biharmonic equation: Introduction

-The paper is organized as follows: In Section \ref{CGOsection}, we discuss the construction of CGO solution.
-In Section \ref{mainresultsection}, we sate our main result, and finally the proof of the result has been provided in Section \ref{proofsection}.
+The remainder of this paper is organized as follows.
+In Section \ref{mainresultsection}, we state our main results and discuss the CGO solutions that are useful in our proof.
+Section \ref{proofsection} provides proof of the main results.
+Finally, Section \ref{appendix} presents the existence and uniqueness of the boundary value problem for the fourth-order elliptic equation.